The Asphyx: Plot

-Cunningham and Giles successfully capture the asphyx of a dying guinea pig and seal it in the family tomb, beneath a spring fuelled by the lake.
-Seeing immortality in his grasp, Cunningham tasks Giles with helping him to capture his own asphyx, deciding that his contributions to science are too important for him to die.
-Cunningham commissions the construction of an impenetrable vault door on his family tomb, with a complex combination lock as the only means of opening it; once he has captured his asphyx, Giles is under instruction to seal the asphyx inside, so that no one can ever set it free.
+Cunningham and Giles capture the asphyx of a dying guinea pig and seal it in the family tomb.
+Seeing immortality in his grasp, Cunningham tasks Giles with helping him to capture his own asphyx.
+Cunningham commissions the construction of an impenetrable vault door on his family tomb; once he has captured his asphyx, Giles is under instruction to seal the asphyx inside, so that no one can ever set it free.
 Using an electric chair to slowly kill himself, Cunningham summons his own asphyx.
-However, Giles is only experienced in capturing an asphyx with two men, and is forced to rely on his fiancée (and stepsister), Christina, for assistance.
+However, Giles is only experienced in capturing an asphyx with two men, and is forced to rely on his fiancée (and adoptive sister), Christina, for assistance.
 Christina is horrified with the experiments, but agrees to participate when Cunningham tells her that he will give his blessing for the two to marry if they allow him to make them immortal.

 Theorising that imminent death, and not actual death, will summon an asphyx, Cunningham places Christina on a guillotine operated by Giles.
 During the experiment, the guinea pig chews through a hose pumping water onto the phosphorus stones being used to capture the asphyx.
-The equipment malfunctions and in the resultant panic, Christina is decapitated and dies.
+The equipment malfunctions and Christina is decapitated.
 Despondent, Cunningham insists that Giles open the vault and free his asphyx.
 Giles agrees, on the condition that Cunningham first grant him immortality.
-In fact Giles no longer wishes to live without his fiancée and, unbeknownst to Cunningham, he sabotages the procedure by removing the phosphorus stones from the spotlight.
+In fact Giles no longer wishes to live without his fiancée and, unbeknownst to Cunningham, he sabotages the equipment.
 As Cunningham attempts to gas Giles to death to summon his asphyx, he realises the equipment is not working, turns off the gas and turns on the oxygen to save Giles.
-Giles strikes a match.
-The resulting explosion kills Giles and destroys all of the equipment required to capture asphyxes.
+Giles strikes a match, causing an explosion that kills him and destroys all of the equipment required to capture asphyxes.

 Although Giles left behind the combination to the vault on a slip of paper, Cunningham destroys it, resolving that his own immortality is God's punishment for the deaths of Giles and Christina.
 In a framing sequence set in the 1970s, an ancient, disfigured Cunningham roams the streets of London with the guinea pig.
-He wanders into the path of an imminent car collision, which kills both of the drivers; a police officer responding to the scene is shocked to find that Cunningham, crushed beneath the two vehicles, is still alive.
+He wanders into the path of a car collision, which kills both of the drivers.
+A police officer responding to the scene is shocked to find that Cunningham, crushed beneath the two vehicles, is still alive.